brunoroque06/brunoroque06.github.io/resume.typ

     country: "Scotland",
     start: datetime(year: 2017, month: 4, day: 1),
     end: datetime(year: 2017, month: 8, day: 1),
-    desc: "Development of a desktop application to automate the planning of neighbors in cellular networks.
+    desc: "Built a desktop application to automate the planning of neighbors in cellular networks.
 Improved the drop call rate in northern areas of the UK by 30%.
 Tech: C#, WPF, MS SQL.".trim( regex(" Tech:(.*)"),
     ),
   ),